waryjack/fiveparsecs/README.md

-**Note**: This project is no longer maintained or updated.
-No further changes, updates, or fixes will be made.
+**Note**: This project is not regularly maintained; fixes and updates may be veeeeeery slow to happen.
+Like, months apart.

 # fiveparsecs
 Foundry System for Five Parsecs from Home